replicatedhq/docs/docs/kb/developer-resources/kubernetes-prerelease.md

 }
 ```

-## Known Limitations
+### Known Limitations
-- Replicated custom admin commands are not supported
+- Replicated admin commands are not supported
-- Replicated custom snapshots are not supported
+- Replicated snapshots are not supported
+- Replicated auto update does not work
+- Preflight checks have limited checks